planariangames/eldritchgambit/Eldritch_Gambit_Characters.md

 <span style="text-transform:uppercase;">Dex</span>), and decent everywhere else (+1
 <span style="text-transform:uppercase;">Wis & AGI & CHA</span>).

-With an invented Class of “Vengeful Dragon Slayer,” she knows all about dragons and hunting them down.
+With an invented Career of “Vengeful Dragon Slayer,” she knows all about dragons and hunting them down.
 This is a bit over-specialized, so Skills fill in the gaps.
 Her “escape bonds” Skill may have saved her and could even be used for breaking social bonds and traditions if her player is